jaa134/TravelApp/WORK_SUMMARY.md

 24. Allow favoriting items from lists and detail views
 25. Update ui shell for eassier navigation
 26. Allow users to clear user data
+27. Update list view

 ### TODO
+- Flush out the design for home page.
+- Flush out the design for random page.
-- Flush out the design for list and detail views.
-Use a reusable component for layouts
+- Flush out the design for detail views.
 - Support filtering for list views using client side filtering
 - Add more tests
 - consider using Parcel in the future for quicker project configuration